Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 Draw[]> testgrid
 ~~~~~

-For running only a subset of test cases, give masks for group, grid, and test case names to be executed.
+To run only a subset of test cases, give masks for group, grid, and test case names to be executed.
-Each argument is a list of comma- or space-separated file masks; by default "*" is assumed.
+Each argument is a list of file masks separated with commas or spaces; by default "*" is assumed.

 Example:

 ~~~~~
 Draw[]> testgrid bugs caf,moddata*,xde
 ~~~~~

 As the tests progress, the result of each test case is reported.
 At the end of the log a summary of test cases is output,